Answered By: Susan Steele Last Updated: Jun 13, 2018 Views: 262

 Each record in a database describes a document (a journal article, book, etc.) and is constructed of fields (author, title, abstract, subject terms, etc.).
-Limiting some or all of your search terms to relevant fields helps you find good results more quickly.
+Limiting some or all of your search terms to relevant fields can help you find good results more quickly.

 Relevance usually improves when you specify the Subject Terms (or Descriptors) field, assuming your words match subject terms used in that database.
 Placenames can be tricky, so it helps to specify a Geographic Terms field if provided.
 Standard fields such as publication type, document type, date, etc., usually can be selected as limiters on either the search form or the results list screen.